therealwestninja/hypnosys-suit/ROADMAP.md

 ---

+## Recent bug fixes

+- **2026-04-24 — Phase progress indicators not refreshing when blocks added post-generation.** When a user generated a script then added a Work or Deepener block via the phase editor, the colored status indicators row (`#genPhases`) and its retry click-handlers stayed frozen at the original phase list.
+Users had no indicator or retry affordance for newly-added blocks.
+Fix: extracted `buildPhaseInstructions()` as a pure helper, added `syncGenStateWithPhases()` that reconciles `_genState` against the current phase list (kept phases preserve state + result, new phases start as `pending`, removed phases drop, `phaseInstructions` fully rebuilt since word budgets rebalance).
+Hooked into `setScriptFromSections()` so every add/remove refreshes the row.
+Pending phases are now clickable too (not just error/warn), so clicking a newly-added Work block triggers generation for it.

+---

 ## Smart Director — Passes 1 + 2 ✅

 Rebuilt from "static string concatenation with a misleading tooltip" into an actual behavioral layer.